nephio-experimental/nephio-poc/README.md

 It is also possible to set a different branch and directory for packages within the repository; see `kpt alpha repo register --help` for more.

-## Create a Workload Cluster
+## Creating a Workload Cluster

 Workload clusters are  those clusters that do not contain the Nephio system itself, but instead are intended to run the workloads deployed via Nephio.

 ```
-# Creatinge a workload cluster
+# Create a workload cluster
 gcloud container clusters create-auto --region us-central1 nephio-edge-01
 # This will take a few minutes
 # Once it returns, configure kubectl with the credentials for the cluster